 THE USE OF REIKI IN MY PRACTICE

 In the therapeutic setting, Reiki facilities mind-body awareness, enabling my clients to ground and feel more present in their bodies.
-As such, it enhances the ability to attune to the interplay between their thoughts and feelings, thereby fostering a deepening of the therapeutic work.
+It can enhance the ability to attune to the interplay between their thoughts and feelings, which helps to deepen the therapeutic work.